jlzhangfafafa/blasr/doc/INSTALL_CMAKE.md

 Want to build MUCH faster?
 Install ninja and execute

     cmake -GNinja .. && ninja

+Can I install all binaries to a custom location?

+    cmake -GNinja -DCMAKE_INSTALL_PREFIX=/my/path .. && ninja install

 Is your HDF5 in a custom location?